What are terpenes?

 Commonly found in mangoes, thyme, hops and lemongrass, myrcene is said to be one of the most abundant terpenes in cannabis.
 Myrcene is important because its presence determines whether a strain is indica or sativa.
 According to Steep Hill Labs, if a plant has more than 0.5% myrcene, it will produce indica-like effects.
 Anything less than 0.5% myrcene produces sativa-like effects.
 Myrcene is also known for its antibiotic, analgesic, and anti-mutagenic properties.

 Linalool is commonly found in lavender and its aroma is light and floral.
 Widely known for the ability to reduce stress, linalool is used as an anti-anxiety, antidepressant, and sedative.
 Linalool is also used to relieve seizure symptoms and provide relief to those suffering from Linalool also makes the immune system more resilient to the destructive effects of stress.
+It’s used as a sleep aid and an anti-anxiety ingredient in aromatherapy.

 Future of Cannabis